-Related parties include the parent entity, companies under common control, directors and their affiliates.
+Related parties include the parent entity, companies associated through significant influence and directors and their affiliates.

 All related party transactions are in the normal course of operations and are measured at the exchange amount, which is on an arm's length basis as agreed to by the related parties.